Kinvey/angular-sdk/README.md

 * Patch (3.0.x): when making backwards-compatible bug fixes or enhancements.

 ## Test
-The Kinvey-Angular-SDK is setup to run unit and end to end tests.
+The Kinvey Angular SDK is setup to run unit and end to end tests.

 _Note: Before running any tests you will need to run `npm install` to install any dependencies required._